ddev/ddev/docs/content/users/install/performance.md

         To enable `winnfsd` as a service, please download, inspect and run `windows_ddev_nfs_setup.sh` created by the installer at `C:\Program Files\ddev\windows_ddev_nfs_setup.sh`.

-        You can also download this [directly from the GitHub repository](https://raw.githubusercontent.com/drud/ddev/master/scripts/windows_ddev_nfs_setup.sh)) in a git-bash session on Windows.
+        You can also download this [directly from the GitHub repository](https://raw.githubusercontent.com/drud/ddev/master/scripts/windows_ddev_nfs_setup.sh)) in a Git Bash session on Windows.
 If your DDEV projects are set up outside your home directory, you’ll need to edit `~/.ddev/nfs_exports.txt` (created by the script) and restart the service with
         `sudo nssm restart nfsd`.

         !!!warning "Firewall Issues"